IlianaKog/multi-agent-ppc-olympic-rings/README.md

 ## 5. Visualizing the Result
 Upon execution, the script generates a plot showing the five trajectories.
 Each trajectory begins at a marked point ($*$) and uses directional arrowheads to indicate the movement direction as the agents converge toward their respective formation offsets.

----
-*Created for the study of Multi-Agent Systems and Nonlinear Control.*